ubccr/xdmod-supremm/docs/supremm-processing-configuration.md

 the same values as the `code` and `id` columns in the Open XDMoD modw.resourcefact table in the datawarehouse.

-The `pcp_log_dir` field should be set to the path to the PCP node-level archives.
-If the job scheduler is configured to store a copy of each job batch script, then the `script_dir` field should be set to the path to the directory that contains the job batch scripts.
-If the job batch scripts are not available, then the `script_dir` field should be set to an empty string.

 ```json
 {